Healthcare and Medical Startups in MSP

 The region is raising record levels of venture capital

-Medical Alley’s early stage entrepreneurial ecosystem raised more than $1.4 billion in 2020.
+Medical Alley Start's early-stage entrepreneurial ecosystem raised more than $1.7 billion in 2022.
 With billions of dollars in mergers and acquisitions, the region is consistently home to top deals.

 04